Siderite/lichessTools/README.md

 # LiChess Tools, by Siderite

-Chrome extension adds extra functionalities to the https://lichess.org web site:
+Chrome/Firefox extension adds extra functionalities to the https://lichess.org web site:

 - randomly play one of the next moves with Ctrl-RightArrow
   - configurable probability to play a move by putting prc:<number> in the move comment, where number is a percentage between 1 and 100